davidglivar/voyager/README.md

     $ npm i voyager-browserify voyager-jshint --save-dev

-Restart your server and you know what browserify and jshint tasks running.
+Restart your server and you now have browserify and jshint tasks running.

 Commands
 --------

-The voyager-generator package creates some startup commands for you when you create a new project.
+The [voyager-generator](https://github.com/davidglivar/voyager-generator) package creates some startup commands for you when you create a new project.
 Within your project directory run `npm start` to run the 'read' and 'write' phases, start your static webserver, and begin watching files for changes.
 To build the final output, run `npm run build`.
 This runs all build phases - 'read',